frontend/toolbox/README.md

 ## The Reader

-Instead of building a static documentation, [`toolbox-reader`](https://github.com/frontend/toolbox-reader) will **read your components library** and display them in a nice and presentable interface.
+Instead of building a static documentation, [`toolbox-reader`](https://github.com/frontend/toolbox-reader) will **read your component library** and display them in a nice and presentable interface.
 It's a very **usefull tool to collaborate** with designers, client and other developers.
 And each time a new feature is added to the reader, any old styleguides will have it directly.

 Learn more about how to :